Generalized moonshine II: Borcherds products: Lie algebras

 However, in this case, there are no real simple roots, so $n$ can be restricted to range over positive numbers.
 As before, uniqueness of the product formula implies the multiplicities are given by the exponents $c(m,n)$. \end{proof}

 \textbf{Remark:} If the exponents in a product are non-integral or negative, we can view the product as a denominator formula for a more general Lie algebra object in virtual vector spaces.
-The monstrous Lie superalgebras in \cite{B92} correspond to the setting of supervector spaces.
+The monstrous Lie superalgebras in \cite{B92} correspond to the setting of supervector spaces and negative integer exponents.

 There is a distinguished subclass of these generalized Kac-Moody algebras, made of those whose denominator formulas have modular forms on the left, and products with coefficients of modular forms on the right.
 In contrast to the general case, it is expected that there are only finitely many examples of these.